Actively Recruiting

 - Intact uterus with at least one ovary

-- Regular menstrual cycles that occur every 21-35 days
+- Regular menstrual cycles occurring every 21 to 35 days

-- If postpartum or post-second trimester abortion, at least 3 menses (2 cycles) must have occurred before enrollment
+- If postpartum or post-second trimester abortion, at least 3 menses (2 cycles) before enrollment

-- If first trimester abortion or pregnancy loss, must have one spontaneous menses before enrollment
+- If first trimester abortion or pregnancy loss, at least one spontaneous menses before enrollment

 - Desire insertion of an etonogestrel contraceptive implant for contraception